Jasper-Mare/CMakePractice/README.md

 # TODO:
 - make it so includes can be done using file paths relative to the root of the project
+- clone contents of `assets` with the build
+- output executable and assets in a folder together